LLM Generation

 class datarobot.models.genai.custom_model_validation.CustomModelValidation

-Validation record checking the ability of the deployment to serve as a custom model LLM or vector database.
+The validation record checking the ability of the deployment to serve as a custom model LLM, custom model vector database, or custom model embedding.

 Variables:

-• prompt_column_name (str) – The column name that the deployed model expects as the input.
+• prompt_column_name (str) – The name of the column the deployed model uses for prompt text input.

-• target_column_name (str) – The target name that the deployed model will output.
+• target_column_name (str) – The name of the column the deployed model uses for prediction output.

-• deployment_id (str) – ID of the deployment.
+• deployment_id (str) – The ID of the deployment.

-• model_id (str) – ID of the underlying deployment model.
-Can be found from the API as Deployment.model[“id”].
+• model_id (str) – The ID of the underlying deployed model, which can be found using Deployment.model[“id”].

 • validation_status (str) – Can be TESTING, FAILED, or PASSED.
 Only PASSED is allowed for use.

-• deployment_access_data (dict, optional) – Data that will be used for accessing deployment prediction server.
-Only available for deployments that pass validation.
-Dict fields: - prediction_api_url - URL for deployment prediction server. - datarobot_key - First of two auth headers for the prediction server. - authorization_header - Second of two auth headers for the prediction server. - input_type - Either JSON or CSV - input type model expects. - model_type - Target type of deployed custom model.
+• deployment_access_data (dict, optional) – The data that will be used for accessing the deployment prediction server.
+This field is only available for deployments that pass validation.
+Dict fields are as follows: - prediction_api_url - The URL for the deployment prediction server. - datarobot_key - The first of two auth headers for the prediction server. - authorization_header - The second of two auth headers for the prediction server. - input_type - The input type the model expects, either JSON or CSV. - model_type - The target type of the deployed custom model.

-• error_message (Optional[str]) – Additional information for errored validation.
+• error_message (Optional[str]) – Additional information for the errored validation.

-• deployment_name (Optional[str]) – The name of the deployment that is validated.
+• deployment_name (Optional[str]) – The name of the validated deployment.

-• user_name (Optional[str]) – The name of the user
+• user_name (Optional[str]) – The name of the creating user.

 • use_case_id (Optional[str]) – The ID of the Use Case associated with the validation.